moaazkhan/ga4-anomaly-detection/README.md

 # ga4-anomaly-detection
-Anomaly-detection on Google Analytics 4 Data in BigQuery
+Detecting anomalies in website traffic within your Google Analytics 4 data using BigQuery ML.

 #### Prerequisite:
 You have connected GA4 with BigQuery.

 Event: __first_visit__

+Granularity: Day

 #### Problem Statment:
 We need to detect anomalies for "__first_visit__" time-series data across countries (adding a new dimension).